What Is Pelvic Congestion Syndrome?

 Biomedical Treatment

-• Mobilization of the incompetent veins is considered to be the best treatment,
+• Blocking the incompetent veins by embolization or sclerotherapy is considered to be the best treatment.

 My Natural Approach